Tax changes top Missouri lawmakers' 2013 agenda

 Republicans will have supermajorities in the both the House and Senate for the first time since the Civil War era, allowing them to override vetoes from Democratic Gov. Jay Nixon without the help of minority Democrats.
 But that may not be necessary, as Nixon and Democratic lawmakers also have made economic development initiatives a priority.

 Nixon called lawmakers into an autumn 2011 special session to consider a legislative package that would have scaled back some of Missouri's existing tax credits, including those for developers of low-income housing and historic buildings, while revamping the state's main business incentive program.
 That package also would have created incentives for certain industries, such as computer data centers and international cargo shippers at the St. Louis airport.
 The legislation failed, but it could re-emerge as a framework for the 2013 session.

-Page 2 of 2 - Officials at the Missouri Chamber of Commerce and Industry said they feel encouraged after meeting with Republican leaders.
+Officials at the Missouri Chamber of Commerce and Industry said they feel encouraged after meeting with Republican leaders.

 "I think you're going to see this General Assembly when they convene in January want to move quickly on a number of things — one being an economic development package," said Dan Mehan, president and chief executive officer of the Chamber of Commerce.
 "They're going to get after it, and they're going to get after it early."

 House Speaker Tim Jones, R-Eureka, plans a five-day "listening tour" across the state beginning Dec.
 10, and House Republicans expect to meet after that to develop their agenda for the 2013 session.
 Senate Republicans met this month to outline their policy priorities.

 In addition to an overhaul of the state's income tax credits, Dempsey said senators plan to pursue a general income tax cut that could be targeted at corporations, individuals or modeled after a new Kansas tax break for small businesses.